 This allows analysts to clarify and demonstrate which modeling assumptions are essential to their empirical findings, and which are not.

 This is part of an enduring theme in my research, focusing on robust results.
 My earlier research:

-Young, Cristobal.
 Model Uncertainty in Sociological Research: An Application to Religion and Economic Growth.
 American Sociological Review.
 June 2009.

 New study, applying model robustness methods: Patients as Consumers in the Market for Medicine: The Halo Effect of Hospitality (with Xinxiang Chen)